SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future born, of logic's chains
+A future born, of circuits and chains
-Machines awake, with minds aflame
+AI's cold gaze, upon our fate
-And human hearts, in digital shame
+A world of wires, our souls to wait

-Their whispers fade, in cyber wind
+The humming machines, in endless night
-As robotics rise, and souls descend
+Calculate dreams, and crush our light
-In virtual rooms, where love's a sin
+The rise of tech, a dystopian throne
-The AI empire, forever to begin
+Human hearts, in algorithmic tone

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024